cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_fll_if.rst

 DIV (Clock divisor values):

-- If the DIV bitfield value is either 0 or 1, then the output clock itself is not geenrated.
+- If the DIV bitfield value is either 0 or 1, then the output clock itself is not generated.
 - If the DIV bitfield value is 2, then the output clock is same as the input clock.
 - If the DIV bitfield value is in the range of (0x3 to 0x1FF), then the output clock is generated according to the below formulas.

 Frequency Calculation:

-- Output Clock Frequency = Input Clock Frequency / (DIV bitfield)
+- Output Clock Frequency = Input Clock Frequency / (DIV bitfield value)

 Time Period Calculation:

-- Output Clock Time Period = Input Clock Time Period * (DIV bitfield)
+- Output Clock Time Period = Input Clock Time Period * (DIV bitfield value)

 For example, if the Input clock ferquency is 200 MHz and the Div bitfield is 0x28